3DOM-FBK/deep-image-matching/README.md

 | ![X1](assets/nadar_sift_matches.png) | ![X2](assets/nadar_disk_matches.png) | ![X3](assets/nadar_disk.png) |

 Multivew matcher for COLMAP.
 Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
 It supports both CLI and GUI.
 Feel free to collaborate!

+**Please, note that `deep-image-matching` is under active development** and it is still in an experimental stage.
+If you find any bug, please open an issue.

 Key features: